 Great Basin Nevada, USA Travel Guide

-The concept of public transit as found in urban areas does not apply to The Great basin region National Park or its immediate surroundings.
-There is no metro, city buses, or trams within the park or its small, spread-out communities.
+The concept of public transit as found in urban areas does not apply to The The great basin region region A Nature reserve or its immediate surroundings.
+There isn't any metro, city buses, or trams within the park or its small, spread-out communities.

 No public transit exists, so route maps, ticketing systems, fare options, opening hours, and frequency information are not applicable.